 What we can achieve with your support

-Is your local school signed up to the innovated compassionate class programme?
-If not, ask them to sign up today!
+Has your school signed up yet?
+If not, ask them to today!